bluecadet/launchpad/packages/launchpad/README.md

 * [`@bluecadet/launchpad-utils`](/packages/utils)

 Each of these packages can be launched independently (except for utils), so if you only need app-monitoring or content updates, you can install only `@bluecadet/launchpad-monitor` or `@bluecadet/launchpad-content`.

-## More Features
-- Insert custom hooks to run any command before or after content updates, app launches and more

-### Monitoring
-- Start, monitor (relaunch on crash/quit), and stop any number of apps in parallel
-- Move specific apps to the foreground or minimize and hide them
-- Apps are launched in sequence (e.g. if one app requires data from another)
-- Log routing and filtering

-### Content
-- Supported sources:
-  - JSON with asset urls
-  - Airtable
-  - Contentful
-  - Sanity
-  - Strapi (3.x.x)
-- Caching using If-Modified-Since HTTP header and file-size checks
-- Full rollback to previous content on download errors
-- Text and image transforms (replace strings, scale images, ...)
-- Concurrent downloads
-- Multiple content sources for a single config
-- Configurable via json

-### Scaffolding
-- Install common apps
-- Configure Windows Explorer settings
-- Configure Windows power settings to never sleep
-- Create automatic daily launch tasks and reboots
-- Disable updates, prompts, notifications, UI elements
-- See [/packages/scaffold](./packages/scaffold) for more info

-## Roadmap
-- [ ] Web dashboard to manage apps and content
-- [ ] API to manage apps and content

 ## Requirements